thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/getting-started-node.md

 ---
 title: "Getting started: NodeJS"
 description: "In this tutorial, you will install CO2.js in a Node environment.
-Then, you will calculate the CO2 emissions of transferring 1 gigabyte (GB) or data."
+Then, you will calculate the CO2 emissions of transferring 1 gigabyte (GB) of data."
 eleventyNavigation:
   key: getting-started-node
   title: "Getting started: NodeJS"